 Problem drinking is associated with 3 or more of the following:

 - Strong desire to drink

 - High priority given to consuming alcohol over other activities

-If you feel your have an issue with “problem drinking” then it is time to reach out to someone to assist you with this.
+If you feel you have an issue with problem drinking then it is time to reach out to someone to assist you with this.
 Thankfully we have developed relationships with specific groups and individuals that are able to assist with addictive or dependency type drinking habits and are looking to change.

 Alcohol & Diabetes